-The domestic route was the path taken in the 1980s by East Asian countries such as Singapore, South Korea and Taiwan.
+The domestic route was taken in the 1980s by East Asian countries such as Singapore, South Korea and Taiwan.
 The national state was the prime mover of the process and used innovation and technology to drive change.
-That led to the emergence of the concept of the developmental state, where public sector-led policy innovations have a pervasive impact throughout the economy.
+That led to the emergence of the developmental state concept, where public sector-led policy innovations have a pervasive impact throughout the economy.
 Contrary to standard policy recommendations by IFIs at the time, these countries found a new way to promote inclusive growth and enhance human development.
 Nowadays, these countries are core players in the world economy and have by now transferred out of the developing country global team.

-After the events of 1989, most Eastern European countries opted for the foreign-led path and had an unbounded commitment to the potential benefits of globalization, financial services included.
-While a few are performing relatively well, most are now facing increased inequality, while institutional development seems to have stagnated.
+After 1989, most Eastern European countries opted for the foreign-led path and had an unbounded commitment to the potential benefits of globalization, financial services included.
+However, while a few are performing relatively well, most are now facing increased inequality and institutional development seems to have stagnated.
 In any event, none of these countries has been as successful as any of the so-called Asian Tigers.

 The opening shot in the path selection process is decisive and offers a stark choice between foreign and domestic options.
-Countries facing stagnant economic growth, low levels of domestic savings and high corruption will undoubtedly have less liberty to select an optimal path.
-In any event, the initial path selection of the overall policy agenda will have a profound impact on administrative and financial arrangements and shape institutional organization and overall state capacity development accordingly.
+Countries facing stagnant economic growth, low domestic savings and high corruption will undoubtedly have less liberty to select an optimal path.
+In any event, the initial path selection of the overall policy agenda will profoundly impact administrative and financial arrangements and shape the institutional organization and overall state capacity development accordingly.

-Nevertheless, nothing is stopping developing countries from starting with the foreign-led path in the short-term and then switch to the domestic route in the medium or long-term.
+Nevertheless, nothing stops developing countries from starting with the foreign-led path in the short-term and then switching to the domestic route in the medium or long term.
 That, in fact, seems the path China has taken.
-However, such a switch will demand the investment of additional financial resources, a certain level of policy and administrative capacity and a sophisticated institutional organization structure to sustain the effort.
+However, such a switch will demand additional financial resources, a certain level of policy and administrative capacity and a sophisticated institutional organization structure to sustain the effort.

 Innovation and the State

 As mentioned before, the traditional approach argues that governments and the state, in general, play a passive role in innovation processes limited to setting policies and promoting the business sector.
-The historical evidence strongly suggests the picture is much more complicated.
+However, the historical evidence strongly suggests the picture is much more complicated.

 In the late 1950s, the U.S. government created the Advanced Research Projects Agency (ARPA) in response to the surprise launch of Sputnik by the Soviets.
-ARPA’s was conceived as an independent R&D agency in charge of leading the country in technology research, mostly focus on global military superiority.
+ARPA was conceived as an independent R&D agency leading the country in technology research, primarily focusing on global military superiority.
 ARPA, renamed to DARPA in 1972 (D standing for defense), brought together government, academia and the private sector to foster innovation and develop leading-edge technologies.
 Perhaps one of the most known outcomes of ARPA was ARPANet, the precursor of today’s Internet.
 The protocols that sustain the global network of networks were developed under the auspices of ARPA/DARPA.

 As ARPANet grew over the years, the academic and non-military components of the network were ceded to the National Science Foundation (NSF) in 1990.
 NSF is yet another example of a state-funded R&D agency searching for leading-edge technologies and solutions.
 Not surprisingly, research funded by the NSF supported the creation of the various technologies that allowed Apple to integrate them under the concept of the iPhone, for example.
 Not surprisingly, the UK has recently announced it will be creating its own ARPA-like entity.